 What everyone seems to know most about migraines is that they cause a severe and throbbing headache (most of the time).
-However, there are a ton of other migraine symptoms that contribute to how debilitating they are.
+However, there are a ton of other symptoms that contribute to how debilitating they are.
 Besides the pain, there is nausea (with the potential for vomiting), sensory sensitivities, dizziness, and more.
-Whether your migraines last a few hours or a few days, they are sure to put a damper on your work and social life.
+Whether your episodes last a few hours or a few days, they are sure to put a damper on your work and social life.
 So what can you do to find natural relief?

 We’re going to take a look at two systems of the body that researchers have connected to the onset of migraines.
-Then we will consider how a natural therapy can help restore problems in these bodily systems so as to provide natural migraine relief.
+Then we will consider how a natural therapy can help restore problems in these bodily systems so as to provide natural relief.

 Genetic Research Connects Migraines and the Vascular System

 Geneticists have been looking into the source of migraines.
 While this is not a hereditary condition, a person can be more prone to getting migraines based on genetics.
 This explains why a child of a migraineur has a 50/50 chance of getting migraines.
 Meanwhile, a child of two migraineurs has a 75% risk of migraines.
-In fact, a person diagnosed with migraines is 90% likely to have a relative who gets them as well.
+In fact, a person diagnosed with the condition is 90% likely to have a relative who gets them as well.